sensu-plugins/sensu-plugins.github.io/development/gsoc15.md

 **Brief explanation:**

-With the split of the community repo in ~150 separate repos, user may have a hard time finding a particular monitor or know that a monitor or handler for a service already exists.
-There should be a directory we can point them to that will offer the functionality in a clean manner.
+With the split of the community repo in ~150 separate repos, users may have a hard time finding a particular monitor or know that a monitor or handler for a service already exists.
+There should be a directory we can point them to that will offer this functionality in a clean manner.
 The directory should be updated automatically upon the release of a new gem, github tag, or repo.
+Consideration will need to be given for the rate-limiting that is inherent with Github.

 **Expected Results:**

 We would like a solid design and poc of the code and tools necessary to build and maintain the directory.
 It need not be complete but substantial progress should have been made and it should be in a poc state with complete functionality.
+Current technologies in consideration are Node.js, RoR, vanilla js.

 **Why Work On This:**